bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ### Sliding Window Search

 The sliding window search is contained in the tenth code cell of my notebook located in "pipeline.ipynb" in the function called `find_cars()`.
-This single function is able to extract features using HOG sub-sampling and make predictions.
+This single function is the workhorse of my processing pipeline.
+It is able to extract features using HOG sub-sampling and make predictions.
 It only extracts hog features once on a sub-region of the image (defined by start and stop Y positions), for each of a small set of predetermined window sizes (defined by a scale argument), and then sub-sampled to obtain all of its overlaying windows.
 Each window is defined by a scaling factor that impacts the window size.
 The scale factor can be set on different regions of the image (e.g. smaller near the horizon, larger in the center).

+To bound the search window region, I decided to divide the 1280 x 720 image in half along the horizontal plane separating the sky and ground.
+Since there is no altitude dimension to self-driving cars today, I only processed the lower half of the image, starting at the 400 pixel mark.
 A visualization of small overlapping windows near the horizon is shown below with a blue swath and a green swath of windows:

 ![alt text][image03]